GalaxyRuler/art-souk/TAP_PAYMENT_SETUP.md

 - **Scalability**: Support for growing seller base

 This integration provides Art Souk with a robust, compliant, and user-friendly payment solution specifically designed for the Middle East market.

+## Re-enabling the Integration

+When ready to activate Tap Payment:

+1. **Backend**: Uncomment the routes in `server/routes.ts` (lines 2082-2224)
+2. **Frontend**: Uncomment the route and import in `client/src/App.tsx`
+3. **Environment**: Add your Tap Payment API keys
+4. **Testing**: Verify all endpoints and user flows work correctly

+The integration is designed to be easily activated without any code changes.